open-wc/blog-posts/2019-11-storybook-for-web-components-on-steroids/README.md

 It looks exactly as the original code - because it is.
 The code as is was fully capable to run in chrome without any adjustments.
 And that's what is happening it ships the source as is.

-However we are using private class fields an unsupported feature by for example Firefox.
+However, we are using private class fields which is an unsupported feature for example on Firefox.
 What happens if we open it there?

 it fails 😭